briencj/drat/README.md

 Windows binary: [asremlPlus_2.0-13.zip](http://briencj.github.io/drat/bin/windows/contrib/3.4/asremlPlus_2.0-13.zip);  Package source: [asremlPlus_2.0-13.tar.gz](http://briencj.github.io/drat/src/contrib/asremlPlus_2.0-13.tar.gz).

 ### `dae` {#dae}
-*(last updated 4th April 2019)*
+*(last updated 15th May 2019)*

 The `dae` package of R functions has been developed to facilitate the use of R for the design and analysis of variance of experiments; these days the emphasis is on design.
 It is described in the manual, which can be found using `vignette("Manual", package = "dae")`.
 Also found using `vignette("DesignNotes", package = "dae")` is a vignette describing how to use `designRandomize` to produce randomized layouts for experiments and `designAnatomy` to assessing the properties of designs.
 It covers both standard and multiphase experimental designs.
 The data sets that go with the vignette are available in `dae`.

-Windows binary: [dae_3.0-31.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/dae_3.0-31.zip);  Package source: [dae_3.0-31.tar.gz](http://briencj.github.io/drat/src/contrib/dae_3.0-31.tar.gz).
+Windows binary: [dae_3.0-32.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/dae_3.0-32.zip);  Package source: [dae_3.0-32.tar.gz](http://briencj.github.io/drat/src/contrib/dae_3.0-32.tar.gz).

 The package is also available from CRAN at <https://cran.r-project.org/package=dae> and from the Github repo at <https://github.com/briencj/dae>.
 However, the CRAN version, currently 3.0-23, is not updated as frequently as the version here or on GitHub.

+## `growthPheno` {#gpheno}
+*(last updated 15th May 2019)*

+The `growthPheno` package is a collection of R functions that can be used to plot, smooth and extract growth traits for longitudinal data.
+It is described in growthPheno-manual.pdf, which can be found using `vignette("Manual", package = "growthPheno")`.
+An overview can be obtained using `?growthPheno`.
+Many of the functions can be applied to longitudinal data in general.

+Windows binary: [growthPheno_1.0-13.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/growthPheno_1.0-13.zip);  Package source: [growthPheno_1.0-13.tar.gz](http://briencj.github.io/drat/src/contrib/growthPheno_1.0-13.tar.gz).

+The package is also available from CRAN: <https://cran.r-project.org/package=growthPheno>.
+However, the CRAN version, currently 1.0-13, is not updated as frequently as the version here.

 ## `imageData` {#idata}
-*(last updated 3rd April 2019)*
+*(last updated 15th May 2019)*

+This package has been superseded by `growthPheno` and is no longer maintained, being retained for legacy purposes only..

 The `imageData` package is a collection of R functions that aids in processing and plotting data from a Lemna-Tec Scananalyzer.
 It is described in imageData-manual.pdf, which can be found using `vignette("Manual", package = "imageData")`.
 An overview can be obtained using `?imageData`.
 The functions can be applied selectively to longitudinal data in general.

-Windows binary: [imageData_0.1-56.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/imageData_0.1-56.zip);  Package source: [imageData_0.1-56.tar.gz](http://briencj.github.io/drat/src/contrib/imageData_0.1-56.tar.gz).
+Windows binary: [imageData_0.1-57.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/imageData_0.1-57.zip);  Package source: [imageData_0.1-57.tar.gz](http://briencj.github.io/drat/src/contrib/imageData_0.1-57.tar.gz).

 The package is also available from CRAN: <https://cran.r-project.org/package=imageData>.
-However, the CRAN version, currently 0.1-50, is not updated as frequently as the version here.
+However, the CRAN version, currently 0.1-57, is not updated as frequently as the version here.